 7. Keep them out of the conservatory and other hot spots.
-Temperatures can quickly rise in conservatories so keep these areas closed in hot weather to stop them wandering in.
+Temperatures can rise rapidly in conservatories so keep these areas closed in hot weather to stop them wandering in.

 8. Never leave a dog in a car.
 Even when the outside temperature appears to be a reasonable level, it can get much hotter inside a car.
 You may have parked in the shade and left the windows open, but it’s still extremely dangerous for a dog.

-Knowing how to keep your dog cool will help ensure your four-legged friend stays safe, healthy and happy.
+Knowing how to keep your dog cool will help make sure your four-legged friend stays safe, healthy and happy.

 Dogs in hot weather can suffer from associated health issues, particularly heat stroke.